thingsboard/thingsboard/k8s/README.md

 If you do not already have a cluster, you can create one by using [Minikube](https://kubernetes.io/docs/setup/minikube), or you can choose any other available [Kubernetes cluster deployment solutions](https://kubernetes.io/docs/setup/pick-right-solution/).

+### Enable ingress addon

+By default ingress addon is disable in the Minikube, and available only in cluster providers.
+To enable ingress, please execute next command:

+`
+$ minikube addons enable ingress
+`

 ## Installation

 Before performing initial installation you can configure the type of database to be used with ThingsBoard.